-- via blended delivery supported by a learning management system (LMS).
-All learners are given access to the LMS site to access eLearning content, view training sessions online, access course resources, assessment materials and processes and course progression. eLearning content is supported by workshops delivered by webinar or face-to-face. - using the self-paced Study Guide and recommended texts.
+All learners are given access to the LMS site to access eLearning content, view training sessions online, access course resources, assessment materials and processes and course progression. eLearning content is supported by workshops delivered by webinar or face-to-face.

+Learners also use the self-paced Study Guide and recommended texts.
 The Study Guide covers the units of competency and includes appropriate reading recommendations and resources.